Tafari-K/tasknest/README.md

 TaskNest is designed to connect customers with skilled tradesmen for quick and reliable service bookings.
 Below are the main features planned for development, separated into **MVP (Minimum Viable Product)** and **Stretch Goals**.

+## Features

+- User authentication (register, login, logout)
+- Tradesmen can create and manage listings
+- Customers can book and leave feedback
+- Responsive design using Bootstrap
+- **Database:** SQLite (chosen for MVP simplicity and Django integration)

 ---

 ### Minimum Viable Product (MVP)